logo ce-autoloader

 Get started

 It's just 3 steps.
-No build tools required (but recommended).
+No build tools required!

 npm install ce-autoloader